lwj/kubernetes-on-hetzner/README.md

 ```shell
 ansible-playbook cluster.yml --inventory hosts --user root --private-key cluster.pem
 ```

+You will again be prompted for a Hetzner Cloud API token.
+This is used to create the controller for provisioning cloud resources.

 Once the playbook has ran to completion, the resulting kubeconfig will be stored as `~/.kube/config` on the control node, ready to be used by `kubectl`.
 If a kubeconfig already exists, it will be instead saved as `~/.kube/config-k3s`.